davegoblue/StatRegressionJHUCaffo/README.md

 * 18-APR-2016 - Covariate creation
 * 19-APR-2016 - PCA (principal components) for pre-processing
 * 20-APR-2016 - Using caret capabilities for simple regression
+* 21-APR-2016 - Using caret capabilities for multivariate regression